Zooming out: energy intensity

 Energy intensity around the world

-This map from Enerdata depicts world’s countries according to their energy intensity.
-The darker the color, the more energy-intense the country is.
+This map from Enerdata depicts the world’s countries according to their energy intensity.
+The darker the colour, the more energy-intense the country is.

 Colombia has the most energy efficient economy in the world.
 In Europe, UK, Romania and Italy lead.
 Ukraine and Russia are the most energy-wasting economies.

-World’s energy intensity is (slowly) going down, dragged by:
+World’s energy intensity is (slowly) going down, caused by: